-Practical Addiction Treatment
+Best Practices in Addiction Treatment

 One mistake that many people who try to kick their addiction make is that they try to do it all alone.
 It is important to have a support system around you when you are battling this disease, because your friends or family will be able to hold you accountable for your actions as well as support you on the days that are not easy.
-Also, you may be tempted to think that you can beat your addiction without professional help; in many cases, receiving psychological and/or behavioral therapy from a licensed professional is key to overcoming addiction in the long term.
+Also, you may be tempted to think that you can beat your addiction without professional help; in many cases, receiving psychological or behavioral therapy from a licensed professional is key to overcoming addiction in the long term.

-Understand Your Weak Spots
+2. Understand Your Weak Spots

 It is important to know yourself and what times of the day you are most vulnerable to addiction.
 Keeping a journal or a log can help you to make sense of where your weaknesses lie.
 You can also make suggestions in that log for things that can replace the unwanted behavior.
-Also, avoid any people, places, and scenarios that may act as triggers for your addiction.
+Also, avoid any people, places and scenarios that may act as triggers for your addiction.
 Remember, in these situations, knowledge and preparation can help you stay in control.

 Working out is a great way to produce antidepressant effects in a positive way.
 Instead of using drugs or alcohol to produce the same type of reaction in your brain, exercise produces endorphins causing a natural high.
 It also allows you to remain physically healthy during the recovery process.
 Take some time to try out some new types of exercise, activities or sports; you may end up finding something you really enjoy!
-Or, if you're looking to expand your social circle and make new friends, you can even consider joining a gym or sports club.
+Or, if you are looking to expand your social circle and make new friends, you can even consider joining a gym or sports club.

-Write, Write, Write
+5. Write, Write, Write

 Another beneficial activity in helping to fight addiction is to keep a journal.
 This can be a productive way to keep a record of how you feel after any activity that you do during your recovery.
-It will help you to better understand yourself, your addiction, and your recovery.
+It will help you to better understand yourself, your addiction and recovery.
 It can also help you work through any depression you may experience on your way to recovery.

 When battling addiction, it can be beneficial to help others work through their addiction.
 Helping someone else can not only help you to understand your own addiction, but it can also lessen your depression.
 Helping others is a crucial part in overcoming your own addiction because it allows you to put someone else’s needs before your own.

-How to Finally Kick Your Addiction
+Finally Kicking Your Addiction

 When attempting to overcome an addiction, it is important to follow practical addiction treatment steps that will allow you to succeed in powering through your recovery.
 Trying to do too much too quickly can overwhelm the recovery process and make it more difficult to see beyond your addiction.